Skip to main content

 Keep in mind; this technique is better for some tasks than others.
 For instance, 25 minutes won’t be long enough for deep work that requires you to get into a flow state.
 You can still use this technique for tasks requiring deep work, just make sure to add a lot more time to the clock.

 Want to give this method a test run?
-Check out this list of the best Pomodoro timers.
+Check out this list of the best online time trackers.
 And if you have more questions, check out Quora.

 Don’t Break the Chain